TheDarkSkyXD/PlayListify/docs/pseudocode/VideoRepository_deleteVideo.md

         RETURN
       END IF

-      -- 2. Database Deletion Logic
+      -- 2. Database Deletion Logic within a Transaction TRY
-      TRY
-        -- 2.1.
-Check for video existence before attempting deletion -- This leverages the existing getVideo method to ensure we're not trying to delete a non-existent record.
+        AWAIT this.db.transaction(ASYNC () => {
+          -- 2a.
+Define SQL queries
+          DEFINE sql_delete_associations = "DELETE FROM playlist_videos WHERE video_id = ?"
+          DEFINE sql_delete_video = "DELETE FROM videos WHERE id = ?"

+          -- 2b.
+Execute deletion from the join table first to maintain referential integrity.
+          -- This step does not need to check for affected rows, as it's okay if there are no associations.
-        AWAIT this.getVideo(id)
+          AWAIT this.db.query(sql_delete_associations, [id])

+          -- 2c.
+Execute deletion from the main videos table and get the result.
+          DEFINE result = AWAIT this.db.query(sql_delete_video, [id])

+          -- 2d.
+Check if the video was actually deleted.
+          -- The database driver should return a result object with a `changes` or `affectedRows` property.
+          IF result.changes == 0 THEN
-          -- If getVideo resolves, the video exists.
+            -- If no rows were changed, the video did not exist.
-          -- If getVideo rejects with NotFoundException, the CATCH block below will handle it.

-        -- 2.2.
-Begin a transaction to ensure atomicity -- Note: The underlying db adapter is assumed to handle the transaction logic.
-        -- We represent it here conceptually.
-        AWAIT this.db.beginTransaction()
+            -- Throwing an error here will cause the transaction to roll back automatically.
+            THROW new NotFoundException("Video not found.")
+          END IF
+        }) -- The transaction method automatically commits on success or rolls back on error.

         -- 2.3.
-Define SQL queries
-        sql_delete_associations = "DELETE FROM playlist_videos WHERE video_id = ?"
-        sql_delete_video = "DELETE FROM videos WHERE id = ?"

-        -- 2.4.
-Execute deletion from the join table first to maintain referential integrity AWAIT this.db.query(sql_delete_associations, [id])

-        -- 2.5.
-Execute deletion from the main videos table AWAIT this.db.query(sql_delete_video, [id])

-        -- 2.6.
-Commit the transaction if all queries succeed AWAIT this.db.commitTransaction()

-        -- 2.7.
-Resolve the promise indicating success RESOLVE()
+If the transaction is successful, resolve the promise.
+        RESOLVE()

       CATCH error
         -- 3. Error Handling
+        LOG "Error in deleteVideo-- " + error.message

         -- 3.1.
-Rollback the transaction on any error AWAIT this.db.rollbackTransaction()

-        -- 3.2.
-Log the specific error for debugging purposes LOG "Error in deleteVideo: " + error.message

-        -- 3.3.
-Check if the error is a known NotFoundException from getVideo IF error IS INSTANCEOF NotFoundException THEN
+Check if the error is the one we threw for a non-existent video.
+        IF error IS INSTANCEOF NotFoundException THEN
             REJECT(new NotFoundException("Video with id '" + id + "' not found."))
         ELSE
-            -- 3.4.
-For all other errors (e.g., database connection issues), reject with the original error.
+            -- 3.2.
+For all other errors (e.g., database connection issues), wrap in a generic database error.
-            REJECT(error)
+            REJECT(new DatabaseError("Failed to delete video.
+Reason-- " + error.message))
         END IF
       END TRY